linux4sam/egt/README.md

 graphical embedded Linux applications.
 EGT provides modern and complete GUI functionality, look-and-feel, and performance.

-Want to help out or make some changes?
+Want to help out, make some changes, found a bug, or have a question?
 See [Contributing](CONTRIBUTING.md).
+Send a pull request or open an issue.

 Complete [EGT Programmers Manual](https://linux4sam.github.io/egt-docs/) with API reference is available for the latest version.